The Ba-Shar is a riveting designer breed, which is an amalgamation of the Basset Hound and the Shar-Pei.

-Not only is it a loyal companion with a great sense of humour but also is also very affectionate and won’t hold back from showing the love it feels for you.
+Not only is it a loyal companion with a great sense of humor but also is very affectionate and won’t hold back from showing the love it feels for you.

 The Ba-Shar is a great dog for all those people who don’t like to get overwhelmed with dog responsibilities and love their space.

 This dog will not only give you your space but would also enjoy its own.